gornskew/lisply-mcp/README.md

 ### Docker Image Selection

-The wrapper automatically selects the appropriate Docker image based on the current branch in your lispy-mcp repository:
+The wrapper automatically selects the appropriate Docker image based on the current branch in your lisply-mcp repository:

 1. The Docker image follows the naming pattern: `dcooper8/gendl:${branch}-${impl}`
    - `${branch}` is the current git branch name with any slashes (`/`) converted to double hyphens (`--`)